reasonml/reason-react/website/blog/2017-10-02-power-children.md

 title: ReasonReact 0.3.0 - Power Children
 ---

 0.3.0 is here!
 We've bumped the minor version because it's a breaking change (just a small one, see [HISTORY.md](https://github.com/reasonml/reason-react/blob/master/HISTORY.md#030).
 We've been _really_ careful with breaking changes).
 Stay tuned for more exciting features coming in the next few weeks (non-breaking).
 In the meantime, here's the big improvement of this release: **you're now allowed to pass any data type to JSX children**.
-And yes, they all type check, naturally!
+And yes, they all type check, naturally! **Note** that this particular feature currently requires the master version of `bs-platform`.
+BuckleScript will make a new stable release next week.

 Head over to the improved [JSX](jsx.md#children) docs and then [Children](children.md) docs to know the details.
 Here's a summary.